TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Subnav/Index.rst

 	SUBNAV = HMENU
 	SUBNAV {
-		# Only display subpages of the page from the main
+		// Only display subpages of the page from the main
-		# navigation, which is in the current rootline.
+		// navigation, which is in the current rootline.
-		# Default value of entryLevel is 0, which are the
+		// Default value of entryLevel is 0, which are the
-		# pages on the first level.
+		// pages on the first level.
-		# We want to begin with those subpages on level 2.
-		entryLevel = 1
+		// We want to begin with those subpages on level 2. entryLevel = 1

-		# Definition for pages on level 1
+		// Definition for pages on level 1
 		1 = TMENU
 		1 {
 			wrap = <ul id="submenu">|</ul>
-			# Always expand all subpages.
+			// Always expand all subpages.
 			expAll = 1

-			# Definition per page
+			// Definition per page
-			# NO: default formatting
+			// NO: default formatting
 			NO = 1
 			NO {
-				# Each entry is wrapped by
+				// Each entry is wrapped by
-				# <li> </li>
+				// <li> </li>
 				wrapItemAndSub = <li>|</li>
 			}

-			# ACT: User is on this or below this page
+			// ACT: User is on this or below this page
-			# Activate this state for this menu
+			// Activate this state for this menu
 			ACT = 1
 			ACT {
-				# Use another wrap
+				// Use another wrap
 				wrapItemAndSub = <li id="active">|</li>
 			}
 		}

-		# Definition for pages on level 2
+		// Definition for pages on level 2
-		# Copy the definitions from level 1,
+		// Copy the definitions from level 1,
-		# but use another wrap.
+		// but use another wrap.
 		2 < .1
 		2.wrap = <ul>|</ul>
 	}

 Now we have defined the meta navigation, the top navigation and the sub navigation.
-So all menus in our site are configured now and should display links to the pages, which you have created inside the TYPO3 Backend.
-However, until now all pages only display the blind text, which comes from the HTML template.
-We will change this in the next sections.
+All menus in our site are configured now and should display links to TYPO3 CMS pages.
+However all pages still display the same dummy text and the content from the TYPO3 CMS.
+We will change this in the next chapters.